eth-p/uni-chip8/docs/project/Product-Document.md

 To learn the CHIP-8 and understand assembly programming, a simple CHIP-8 emulator was put together.
 This CHIP-8 has almost all functionality except for key input, sound output and timers.
 It can support simple non-interactive programs.

 A bouncing DVD logo screensaver was made to show the capabilities of the prototype emulator.
 [YouTube Link](https://www.youtube.com/watch?v=ovqTiFKSjRg).
+We credit *The Office* and Jarod Forbes for the idea.

 #### Release 1 - Emulator I & Tools (19/01/2019 - 06/02/2019)